-- .1 absence of valid IAPP Certificate, EIAPP Certificates or Technical Files; - .2 a diesel engine, with a power output of more than 130 kW, which is installed on board a ship constructed on or after 1 January 2000, or a diesel engine having undergone a major conversion on or after 1 January 2000, which does not comply with the NO_x Technical Code; - .3 the sulphur content of any fuel oil used on board exceeds 4.5% m/m. - .4 non-compliance with the relevant requirements while operating within an SO_x emission control area; - .5 an incinerator installed on board the ship on or after 1 January 2000 does not comply with requirements contained in appendix IV to the Annex, or the standard specifications for shipboard incinerators developed by the Organization (resolutions MEPC.76(40) and MEPC.93(45)); - .6 the master or crew are not familiar with the necessary procedures regarding the operation of air pollution prevention equipment as defined in paragraph 2.2.7 above.
+- .3 the sulphur content of any fuel oil being used on board exceeds 4.5% m/m. - .4 non-compliance with the relevant requirements while operating within an $SO_x$ emission control area; - an incinerator installed on board the ship on or after 1 January 2000 does not comply with requirements contained in appendix IV to the Annex, or the standard specifications for shipboard incinerators developed by the Organization (resolutions MEPC.76(40) and MEPC.93(45)); - the master or crew are not familiar with essential procedures regarding the operation of air pollution prevention equipment as defined in paragraph 2.2.7 above.